Skip to main content

 Fixed Costs vs. Variable Costs

-Before you can calculate anything, you need to sort your expenses into two buckets.
+Before you can calculate anything, it helps to sort your expenses into two buckets.

 Fixed costs don't change based on how much you sell.
 They hit your bank account whether you serve one customer or a thousand.